tiationg-kho/leetcode-pattern-500/[K]graph/graph.md

 - Matrix
     - tips
-        - hashset
+        - hashset for recording visited or not
+        - cur ptr moving direction
-        - swap
+        - swap based on certain line across the matrix
-        - additional sign variables
+        - additional sign variables for storing
-            - also use first row and first col to store signs
+        - or use first row and first col to store sth
     - elements
         - row
         - col